Quantum algorithm for solving generalized eigenvalue problems with application to the Schr\"odinger equation: Remarks on the precision

 \section{Remarks on the precision}

+Thm.~\ref{thm:quantum_algorithm_square} consists of two main phases: internal QPE and subsequent amplitude amplification.
+For AA, determination of the optimal number of necessary steps $\xi$ is related to the number of grid points that satisfy our condition.
+Nonetheless, since this is a priori not known, it is possible to fall back to a naive method: choose a random number $\xi_1$ from $\Big\{1, \cdots, \left \lfloor{\pi/4\sqrt{NK}}\right \rfloor\Big\}$.
+The amplitude amplification after $\xi_1$ Grover rounds has expectation value $\mathcal{O}(1)$.
+Therefore, after applying this subroutine a constant number of times for different random $\xi_i$, we can boost the amplitude to any number close to 1, achieving the quadratic speedup.
+Essentially, this corresponds to a standard Grover search with an unknown number of marked states.

-In Thm.~\ref{thm:quantum_algorithm_square}, there are two hidden parameters that we have not discussed before, $\omega$ and $\iota$.
+For QPE, there are two hidden parameters that we have not discussed before, $\omega$ and $\iota$.
 The first, $\omega<1/2 $ is defined such that the probability of obtaining a correct answer, after application of our algorithm, is at least $1-\omega$.
 The second number, $\iota $, determines the precision: if we measure for the state $\ket{\Gamma^{(0)}} $ the qubit $\chi$ with result $\ket{1}_\chi$ then, as the result of the QPE we obtain a number $\lambda_i$.
 This number approximates the true eigenvalue, up to accuracy $\iota \varepsilon$.
 Similarly, if the measured state is $\ket{0}_\chi$, then the corresponding eigenvalue is outside of the said range $\pm \iota \varepsilon$.
-The number $\iota $ can be adjusted to the total accuracy, yielding
+The number $\iota $ can be adjusted to the total accuracy, yielding costs to be